 PLANISPHERES was established by Malcolm Moore in 2003 after he completed a Post Graduate Diploma in international copyright law at Kings College London, one of the top 20 universities in the world.
 Initially set up as a consultancy to provide back up and support to independent filmmakers, Malcolm's specialist skills in developing professional relationships and creative rights exploitation lead to Planispheres becoming a independent production company and an established training provider.
 Based in London one of the world's global production hubs, Planispheres co-produces and executive produces awardwinning productions with emerging and established filmmakers.

-Planispheres is a PACT member and Malcolm is a film voting member of BAFTA and a former executive board member of the New Producers Alliance.
+Planispheres is a PACT member and Malcolm is an active Film Policy Group attendee, a film voting member of BAFTA and a former elected executive board member of the New Producers Alliance.

 Post Graduate Diploma in UK, European & United States Law of Copyright & Related Rights

-Kings College London, University of London 2003 Centre of European Law
+Kings College London, University of London, Centre of European Law.

 Operation of international copyright - emphasis on UK, USA, Germany and France